interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 - Money transfer services
 - Cash or physical delivery of assets

-TODO Explain that settlement is triggered by the accounting system
+TODO Explain that settlement is triggered by the accounting system?

 TODO Should the expected netting behavior be included?